-Thus, after the rescission of the methane standards, there will be no change in the number of affected facilities subject to the rule.
+Thus, after the rescission of the

+methane standards, there will be no change in the number of affected facilities subject to the rule.
 There will also be no impact in the methane emission reductions achieved from those sources.
 While commenters recognized this fact, some raised concerns that in the future, advances in leak measurement technology may result in situations where VOC and methane controls are not redundant.
 The EPA points out that any future request for an alternative means of emissions limitation must include a demonstration that the alternative identifies emissions for repair that are at least equivalent to the visible emissions observed (and repaired) using optical gas imaging (OGI) with the current levels of sensitivity to methane, especially where the technology speciates emissions.
 Section VIII.B of this preamble, as well as Chapter 6 of the Response to Comments Document, includes comments and responses on this topic.
-Because methane reductions occur anyway as a result of the same controls required under the VOC requirements, the benefits of the methane reductions in protecting public health or welfare do not justify regulation of methane under CAA section 111.
-By the same token, the fact that the controls are cost effectiveeven, in many cases, when all of the costs are assigned to the methane requirements-does not justify those requirements.
-Again, the controls, imposed to reduce VOC, would result in the same amount of methane reductions, even without the methane requirements.

-Nor can the methane requirements be justified on grounds that their overlap with VOC requirements is a means to promote consistency by providing the same regulatory regime for this equipment throughout the Oil and Natural Gas source category for both VOC and methane, thereby facilitating implementation and enforcement.
+Because methane reductions occur anyway as a result of the same controls required under the VOC requirements, the benefits of the methane reductions in protecting public health or welfare do not justify regulation of methane under CAA even without the methane requirements.
+Nor can the methane requirements be justified on grounds that their overlap with VOC requirements is a means to imposed to reduce VOC, would result in the same amount of methane reductions, section 111.
+By the same token, the fact that the controls are cost effectivecosts are assigned to the methane requirements.
+Again, the controls, even, in many cases, when all of the requirements-does not justify those promote consistency by providing the same regulatory regime for this equipment throughout the Oil and Natural Gas source category for both VOC and methane, thereby facilitating implementation and enforcement.
 Although, as noted above, the EPA regulates the same sources/same pollutants at kraft mills under two differing rules, the requirements were established under two different CAA regulatory programs (i.e., under CAA sections 111 and 112) (two different regulatory regimes).
 The pollutants regulated under CAA section 111(b) for new, modified, or reconstructed emission units at kraft pulp mills are filterable PM and total reduced sulfur compounds.
 Opacity is regulated to ensure proper operation and maintenance of the electrostatic precipitator used to control PM emissions.
 Particulate matter emissions and opacity are also regulated under a separate Federal standard, the subpart MM NESHAP for chemical recovery combustion sources at kraft, soda, sulfite, and stand-alone semichemical pulp mills (40 CFR part 63).